 Based on your preliminary research, what additional questions do you have?
 How does what you’re learning relate to your values and priorities?
 What additional information are you looking for?At the Fair

 When you speak with employers at a career fair, it’s a great opportunity to both share information about yourself and find answers to some of the questions on your mind.

 Sharing Your Story

 Many career fair conversations begin with an introduction, which we talked about above.
 But this isn’t the only way to share your story with employers.
 Consider the following strategies:

 As you engage in conversation with employers, you can use the framing of your questions to integrate pieces of information about yourself as you ask the employer questions.

 For example: “I’ve valued being a member of the Society of Hispanic Professional Engineers on campus, especially the opportunity to experience mentorship — first as a mentee, and now that I’m a junior, as a mentor.
 How does mentorship show up at your organization, and do you have any identity-based mentorship opportunities?”

 STRATEGY #2: REFER TO YOUR RESUME

-On Brazen, the employer will be able to see your resume on the screen as you chat.
+In LionSHARE, the employer representatives will be able to see your resume while you’re chatting (if made public).
+They will also be able to download it after the event!
 They may ask you about experiences they see there, so you should be prepared to talk about them—and relate them back to your current career interests.